Weekdays 9:30am - 7pm.

 Perhaps many blame their raging, unstable hormones for the outbreaks we all hated.

-Back then, Oxy pimple cream was our last line of defense, and pimple patches were last ditch attempts to cover up the red, embarrassing spots on our faces.
+Back then, Oxy pimple cream was our last line of defence, and pimple patches were last-ditch attempts to cover up the red, embarrassing spots on our faces.

 Many of us have since gotten out of the phase, mostly due to our hormones stabilising, but there are still some who suffer from adult acne, or commonly, scarring from previous outbreaks.

-The truth is, the condition of your skin (especially on your face) is what helps you make a good, or not-so good first impression, so it might be a good idea to your skincare game from just face wash and pimple cream.
+The truth is, the condition of your skin (especially on your face) helps you make a good or not-so-good first impression, so it might be a good idea to step up your skincare game beyond just a face wash and pimple cream.

-Most of the time, this meant that we tend to eat whatever we liked, whenever we liked, and these habits also tend to carry on into adulthood.
+Most of the time, this meant we ate whatever we liked, whenever we liked, and these habits also carried over into adulthood.

-Unfortunately for us, our metabolism rates have also aged alongside ourselves, and adding on a mainly sedentary lifestyle that our jobs entail – we find ourselves putting on weight even though we’re eating moderately enough.
+Unfortunately for us, our metabolism rates have also aged alongside us.
+With the mainly sedentary lifestyle our jobs entail, we find ourselves putting on weight even though we're eating moderately.

 "We can just exercise and diet, right?"